martinsson/Refactoring-Kata-Lift-Pass-Pricing/README.md

 # Lift pass pricing

-This is a refactoring kata, where you could learn how to take on some non unit-testable code that integrates with a database and with some rest-based framework.
-This code cannot be unit tested, therefor it models a common problem - code that isn't designed to be tested.
-You'll have tu put in place some black-box tests integrating with the database and possibly accessing the http api.
-Once the code is covered you can refactor it in order to make some kind of architecture appear (layered, hexagonal, onion, ...).
-Finally once the logic is not exclusively in the controller, you might be able to unit test it.
+This application solves the problem of calculating the pricing for ski lift passes.
+There's some intricate logic linked to what kind of lift pass you want, your age and the specific date at which you'd like to ski.
+There's a new feature request, be able to get the price for several lift passes, not just one.
+Currently the pricing for a single lift pass is implemented, unfortunately the code as it is designed is ***not reusable***.
+You could put some high level tests in place in order to do ***preparatory refactoring*** so that the new feature requires minimum effort to implement.

+This kata models a common problem - code that that it makes no sense to unit test due to bad design.

-# When am I done?
+## When am I done?
-Once the testing pyramid is respected, i.e. tests should be stable and fast.
-There should be a lot more unit tests than tests on the rest api and tests integrating with the database.
+There are a few steps, you could do any of them.
+1. Cover with high level tests.
+1. Refactor the code to maximize unit testability and reuse for the new feature
+1. Pull down most of the high level tests
+1. Implement the new feature using unit tests and 1 or 2 high level tests.

-# Installation
+## Installation
 Set up a database.
 For instance by executing this in a terminal:

      docker run -p 3306:3306 --name mariadb -e  MYSQL_ROOT_PASSWORD=mysql -d mariadb:10.4